• Skip to primary navigation

 • Fresh Green Beans You want to use fresh beans for this recipe.
 Whether you call them string beans, snap beans, or green beans, they need to be fresh to get that nice snap.
 Frozen or canned versions will not hold up to the high heat required for blistering.

-• Sea Salt: A coarse salt adds a nice texture and pops of flavor that enhance the natural earthiness of the beans.
+• Sea Salt A coarse salt adds a nice texture and pops of flavor that enhance the natural earthiness of the beans.

-• Cracked Black Pepper: Adds a subtle heat and bite that cuts through the richness of the oil.
+• Cracked Black Pepper Adds a subtle heat and bite that cuts through the richness of the oil.

-How to Make the Roasted Green Beans
+How to Make the Oven Roasted Green Beans

 I hope you enjoy my blistered green beans recipe!
 Try them with my spiced baked ham, swiss cheese chicken bake. or on their own.